Using Amazon CloudFormation to create a workflow in Step Functions - Amazon Step Functions

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-This tutorial shows you how to create a basic Amazon Lambda function using Amazon CloudFormation.
-You'll use the Amazon CloudFormation console and a YAML template to create the stack (IAM roles, the Lambda function, and the state machine).
-Then, you'll use the Amazon Step Functions console to start the state machine execution.
+In this tutorial, you will create a Amazon Lambda function using Amazon CloudFormation.
+You'll use the Amazon CloudFormation console and a YAML template to create a stack (IAM roles, the Lambda function, and the state machine).
+Then, you'll use the Step Functions console to start the state machine execution.

 For more information, see Working with CloudFormation Templates and the AWS::StepFunctions::StateMachine resource in the Amazon CloudFormation User Guide.